Su 10-15: No Class – work due

 M 10-16: EXPLORATION AND INVENTION – THINKING ABOUT RESEARCH TOPICS; EXPLORING THE LIBRARY

 (Strongly recommended, but not required) Viewing due: Jane McGonigal, “Gaming Can Make a Better World.”
 TED talk.
 February 2010.

 Miscellaneous (Important) – Below are your “teams” for Monday’s class activity.
 Try to wear your team colors to class to show some team spirit:

 Bring your ID to class today

-By noon on Tuesday, go to our Library Prep Google Doc and list a prospective research topic idea.
+- Go to our Research Topic Google Doc, and list the prospective research topic idea.
 As you decide what topic to list, consider the feasibility of the topic you’re suggesting (can you find sources on it?) and phrase your topic description in a way that would make it clear for a non-gaming audience (for instance, write out “downloadable content” instead of DLC or first-person shooter instead of FPS so that a general, non-gaming audience can understand).
-This topic is still very provisional, so you will have the opportunity to change it.
 Email me if you have any questions!